Thoughts on doing the best you can but still being “you.”

 There are a ton of roles I can play.
 But the one I’m not used to is being voluntarily vulnerable.
 Everything in my head shouts out SNAP OUT OF IT.
 But then there’s the other part to the yin, and that’s my heart.
 And my heart says “trust” and that it isn’t being misplaced.

 I’ve had to fight so hard for so long.
 Now that my life is in such an amazing place, it’s been an interesting journey just allowing everything to be okay.
 It’s incredibly fulfilling just allowing life to play out and relax in God’s hands who has brought me through the darkest of abysses.

 It was only about 8 years ago I recall lying in the bottom of a closet, hiding, praying for God to just take me.
 Having to suffer one more breath of oxygen was more than I could handle.
 I didn’t have the courage to end my life.
 But my life had become quite literally unbearable.
 I was nothing more than a little shell of a person.

-You know how people always say God will never give you more than you can handle?
-Well that’s not true.
+Do you know how people always say God will never give you more than you can handle?
+Well, that’s not true.
 He absolutely gives you more than you can handle because then HE becomes the one handling it.
 And He did.
-And I remember vividly crying out to him to save me because I had stopped functioning as a human being all together.
+And I remember vividly crying out to him to save me because I had stopped functioning as a human being altogether.
 There was no way I could save myself.